 Check Out Our Guide: Best Mattresses For Side Sleepers

-Side snoozers usually benefit from a firm, thick pillow to ensure that the neck stays aligned with their spine.
-Keep in mind, your head is pretty heavy—around 10 or 11 pounds.
-If the pillow is too thin or soft (think feather pillows), your head might sink in too far, and you could wake up with an achy neck or back.
+Side sleepers usually benefit from a firm, thick pillow to ensure that the neck stays aligned with their spine.
+Keep in mind, your head is pretty heavy, and if the pillow is too thin or soft (think feather pillows), your head might sink in too far, and you could wake up with an achy neck or back.

 Memory foam pillows can be a good option.
 They provide support while also contouring the shape of your head and neck.
 If you want to rest your shoulder on the pillow, it may help relieve some of that pressure.